jeertmans/jeertmans.github.io/_projects/ade-scheduler.md

 # Story

 At UCLouvain,
-where I studied engineering and where I'm currently pursuing my PhD, we use a calendar web planner that we call *"ADE"*.
+where I studied engineering and where I'm currently pursuing my Ph.D., we use a calendar web planner that we call *"ADE"*.

 Its name comes from the company that provides the service, Adesoft.